coopersong/elastic-oj/README.md

 # elastic-oj

-elastic-oj aims to provide a online judge service for elastic search query.
+elastic-oj aims to provide an online judge service for elastic search query.

 ## Getting Started to Development